dilenpant/dilenpant/README.md

 ## I'm a Developer!
 - 🔭 I’m currently working for a [FNP][fnp]
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other developer's
 - 🥅 2020 Goals: Start contribute to Open Source projects
 - ⚡ Fun fact: I love to read books, cooking and riding